snrnats/doc-centre/docfx_project/pro/api/help/selecting_options.md

 ## Selecting Options as an Order

 The **Select Option As Order** endpoint enables you to record a customer's choice of delivery or pickup option as an order rather than a consignment.
-You can then pack the resulting order into multiple consignments as per the PRO order process.
+You can then pack the resulting order into multiple consignments as per the PRO order process. **Select Option As Order** enables you to select multiple delivery and/or pickup options at once.

 Using **Select Option As Order** combines the benefits of PRO's delivery options and orders features, enabling you to offer your customers delivery options even if their orders need to be shipped in multiple consignments.